hgjersdal/eigen-track-fitter/README.markdown

 ##Dependencies

 The track fitter(EUTelTrackerSystem, EUTelDafEigenFitter) depends on the linear algebra package eigen3.
 The material and resolution estimator relies on the GNU scientific library for minimization and boost_threads for threading if DOTHREADS is defined.
 Marlin does not include boost, so changing the build environment is needed if one wants threading.
+One of the material and resolution estimators depend on openCL.

 The simulation experiments use root for plotting.